federueda/ASW/README.md

 ## 3. Clean Code Development (at least 5 points + 10 cheat sheet)

-### CCD Principles:
+### 3.1 CCD Principles:

-- **Don’t Repeat Yourself (DRY):** Try to avoid the copy and paste practice and instead encapsulate this repeated code for example in functions.
+- **3.1.1 Don’t Repeat Yourself (DRY):** Try to avoid the copy and paste practice and instead encapsulate this repeated code for example in functions.
 You can check the examples in the code [here](https://github.com/federueda/ASW/blob/master/src/models/provider.py#L1).
-- **Automated Unit Tests:** Automation simply saves time.
+- **3.1.2 Automated Unit Tests:** Automation simply saves time.
 And the more complex the code, the greater the reduction in fear.
 You can check automated unit tests [here](https://github.com/federueda/ASW/tree/master/src/unittest).
-- **Code Coverage Analysis:** it is automated inside the pybuilder (builder automation) process using Python-Coverage plugin.
+- **3.1.3 Code Coverage Analysis:** it is automated inside the pybuilder (builder automation) process using Python-Coverage plugin.
 You can check the code and plugin inside the [build.py](https://github.com/federueda/ASW/blob/master/build.py) file.
 The following is the result of the test coverage:

 <p align="center">
 <img src="https://github.com/federueda/ASW/blob/master/doc/sonarcloud/AAA.png" width="400" height="300" title="SC">
 </p>

-- **Continuous Integration:** for this project is used the Travis-CI tool (see [CI](https://github.com/federueda/ASW/blob/master/README.md#L159)).
+- **3.1.4 Continuous Integration:** for this project is used the Travis-CI tool (see [CI](https://github.com/federueda/ASW/blob/master/README.md#L159)).
 - **Version Control:** for this project is used the Git tool **whtat link to includes**.

-- **Use a Buildmanagement Tool:** nowadays, documentation generation, testing, creating the binaries, etc. cannot be done manually.
+- **3.1.5 Use a Buildmanagement Tool:** nowadays, documentation generation, testing, creating the binaries, etc. cannot be done manually.
 It is used pybuilder tool for performing these actions.
 You can check the build folder, and the following is a view from the build process.

 <p align="center">
 <img src="https://github.com/federueda/ASW/blob/master/doc/sonarcloud/AAA.png" width="400" height="300" title="SC">
 </p>

-### Clean Code Cheat Sheet:
+### 3.2 Clean Code Cheat Sheet:

 Now, the following are examples of best practices applied to the project from the [clean code cheat sheet](https://github.com/federueda/ASW/blob/master/doc/cleancode/cheatsheet.pdf):

-- **Boy Scout Rule:** leave the campground cleaner than you found it.
+- **3.2.1 Boy Scout Rule:** leave the campground cleaner than you found it.
-- **Don´t manage multiple languages in one source file:** see Python file [here](https://github.com/federueda/ASW/blob/master/src/contracts.py).
+- **3.2.2 Don´t manage multiple languages in one source file:** see Python file [here](https://github.com/federueda/ASW/blob/master/src/contracts.py).
-- **Project Build Requires Only One Step:** Check out and then build with a single command, in this case pyb command from pybuilder, check the [build.py](https://github.com/federueda/ASW/blob/master/build.py).
+- **3.2.3 Project Build Requires Only One Step:** Check out and then build with a single command, in this case pyb command from pybuilder, check the [build.py](https://github.com/federueda/ASW/blob/master/build.py).
-- **Executing tests requires only one step:** Run all unit tests with a single command, in this case using the [unittest](https://github.com/federueda/ASW/tree/master/src/unittest) plugin in pybuilder.
+- **3.2.4 Executing tests requires only one step:** Run all unit tests with a single command, in this case using the [unittest](https://github.com/federueda/ASW/tree/master/src/unittest) plugin in pybuilder.
-- **Dead Comment, Code:** delete unused things.
+- **3.2.5 Dead Comment, Code:** delete unused things.
-- **Poorly Written Comment:** comment does not add any value (redundant to code), is not well formed, not correct grammar/spelling.
+- **3.2.6 Poorly Written Comment:** comment does not add any value (redundant to code), is not well formed, not correct grammar/spelling.
-- **Single Responsibility Principle (SRP):** single Responsibility Principle (SRP) is one of the SOLID principles stating that a calls shall have only one responsibility.
+- **3.2.7 Single Responsibility Principle (SRP):** single Responsibility Principle (SRP) is one of the SOLID principles stating that a calls shall have only one responsibility.
-- **Understand the Algorithm:** Just working is not enough, make sure you understand why it works.
+- **3.2.8 Understand the Algorithm:** Just working is not enough, make sure you understand why it works.
-- **Test Method Naming:** Names reflect what is tested, an example in the [code](https://github.com/federueda/ASW/blob/master/src/contracts.py#L304)
+- **3.2.9 Test Method Naming:** Names reflect what is tested, an example in the [code](https://github.com/federueda/ASW/blob/master/src/contracts.py#L304)

 ## 4. Build Management